Abhiram-Dashewar/Internship-Portfolio/README.md

 ## 📋 Overview

 This portfolio presents the work I developed during my 3-month internship (October 15 - December 15) at Unified Mentor.
 The site features a clean, professional design with smooth animations and responsive layouts.
+Also it has projetc title and small decription about 4 projects with Github repository link and Deloyed website link.
+You can see the github repo of the project or see the live site also.

 ## 🚀 Features